sprc/appletouch/README.md

 This persists until reboot.

+To semi-permenantly install, you can try the included shell script:

+	sh install.sh

-To semi-permenantly install, you'll want to find and overwrite the kernel's version of appletouch.ko with the new one you built.
-This persists until you install a new version of the kernel, in which case you'll need to repeat the overwriting.
+This persists until you install a new version of the kernel, in which case you'll need to rerun the script.
 (Getting a better permenant installation solution is on my to-do list.)